|

 This

-The page will be formatted in Post Script.
-If you have more than one printer, than it is
+page will be formatted in Post Script.
+If you have more than one printer, than it is possible to choose

-The program resource files must have been set up to include the printer
+program resource files must have been set up to include the printer queues

-the Options pull down on the main menu.
+pull down on the main menu.
+A tool bar

-A tool bar is pushed that includes an option menu that you may select
+is pushed that includes an option menu that you may select the printer queue

 Use